-Making an Easter card is also a fun activity to do together and the possibilities are endless, meaning your little one can really let their creativity go wild.
-However, if you do with some inspiration for an Easter card, here are our favourite ideas for you to try out.
+Making an Easter card is also a fun activity to do together, and the possibilities are endless, meaning your little one can really let their creativity go wild.
+However, if you could do with some inspiration for an Easter card, here are our favourite ideas for you to try out.

 1. Photo surprise Easter egg card

 For a really personal card that Granny will love, this Easter egg unfolds to reveal your child’s image, adding an extra special touch.

 2. Potato stamp Easter chick

 This ingenious card uses a potato cut in half to create a chick body and then wings.
 Adorable!

 This sweet carrot card uses your child's handprints as the carrot top.
 It also opens up for your little one to write some words - or maybe a scribble!

 Make this card at Simple Everyday Mom.

 If you can trust your child not to run around and get paint everywhere, this card cleverly turns your little one's foot into a cute duck.
 Warning - it may be tickly!

 This very cool card design is made using white glue, kitchen salt and paint.
 This technique will be great to use all year round.